aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 `bash extract-snippets.sh ls`

+In the Extract Snippets workflow, this script is called with `find . -type f`, which causes all files in the repo to be examined.

 ## extract-snippets.py

 This script reads from standard input the names of the files containing the snippets to be extracted.
-It ignores non-source files, hidden files, files that don't exist, and files in hidden directories (it is not necessary to filter these out beforehand).
+It ignores non-source files, hidden files,  and files in hidden directories (it is not necessary to filter out such files beforehand).
 The script's required argument is the directory that the snippets should be extracted into.

 For example, the following command runs the script on source files in the current directory, extracting snippets also into the current directory.